damianiandrea/mongodb-nats-connector/README.md

 what was the last processed change event.

 There are a few possible scenarios:
-* The connector crashes before publishing the message to NATS and persisting the change event token.
+* The connector crashes before publishing the message to NATS and persisting the resume token.
 * The connector fails to publish the message to NATS.
 * The connector publishes the message to NATS, but fails to persist the resume token.